-Device Reputability There are three primary functional components necessary for implementing IoT device reputability: Root-of-Trust, Secure Boot, and Validated Cryptography.
+There are three primary functional components necessary for implementing IoT device integrity: Root-of-Trust, Secure Boot, and Validated Cryptography.
 Each functional component is briefly described below.
-Root-of-Trust A root of trust is an immutable identity often assigned to an IoT device during the manufacturing process.
+Root-of-Trust A root of trust is a immutable identity often assigned to an IoT device during the manufacturing process.
 Typically, a small suite of critical information unique to each device that includes: a signed certificate with serial and hardware version numbers, a unique key (often a private key of a public/private key pair for the IoT device), along with additional public keys for additional network assets that the device will use when deployed.

-Device Reputability

-Secure Boot
+Page #10 © 2020 Allegro Software - All rights reserved.

-Immediately after a restart or power-up event, the IoT device must enter a secure boot process to perform a series of Power On Self Tests (POST).
+Secure Boot Immediately after a restart or power-up event, the IoT device must enter a secure boot process to perform a series of Power On Self Tests (POST).
 POST and the overall Secure Boot process is specifically utilized to authenticate, validate, and authorize all software modules and ensure they have not changed since power was last removed.
 This creates a chain-of-trust that extends to the application running on the device and significantly reduces risk.

-Validated Cryptography

-All device and overall ecosystem security is based on the use and proper implementation of sophisticated encryption algorithms.
+Validated Cryptography All device and overall ecosystem security is based on the use and proper implementation of sophisticated encryption algorithms.
 This is challenging in enterprise execution environments and becomes even more challenging in resource constrained situations.
 Validated cryptography also provides an added level of assurance that the algorithms are implemented properly and function as expected.

-Data Confidentiality IoT devices generate rich streams of data.
+IoT devices generate rich streams of data.
 In many use cases, IoT devices collect and correlate data that is considered personal, confidential, or in the case of critical infrastructure or military applications - extremely sensitive.
 There are two primary functional components for implementing data confidentiality: Data Access Policies and Data Preservation.
 Each functional component is briefly described below.
 Data Access Policies Ecosystem access, utilization, and overall data lifecycle are driven by polices developed to safeguard the information at all times.
 The intent is to provide end-to-end data confidentiality ensuring only the persons or applications with the appropriate policy defined authority can access the unencrypted information.
-Data Preservation When necessary, this includes properly encrypting data at rest and before taking flight across a network.
+Data Preservation When necessary this includes properly encrypting data at rest and before taking flight across a network.
 All data traveling across a network must also travel via an encrypted tunnel (SSH or TLS).
+Page #12 © 2020 Allegro Software - All rights reserved.

-Operation Assurance Operation Assurance strives to always deliver a fully functional, and fully populated ecosystem delivering the necessary data to make the best IoT-fueled decisions possible.
-There are two primary functional components for implementing Operation Assurance: Secure Remote Provisioning and Monitoring and Remediation.
-Secure Remote Provisioning Secure remote provisioning is a critical component to all IoT-based ecosystems.
-Device Integrity relies on a robust and secure provisioning architecture to handle onboarding, upgrades, and updates (including key management).
-More specifically, the provisioning architecture must have the capability to independently track every device (which could be millions or more), provide fine-grain control (update a single device, group of devices, all devices, etc.), and command broad or specific updates while minimizing impact on the overall ecosystem.
-This is essential to actively support crypto-agility and patch new exploits and vulnerabilities as they become known.
+Operational Assurance strives to maintain a fully functional, and fully populated ecosystem delivering the necessary data to make the best IoT-fueled decisions possible.
+There are two primary functional components for implementing Operational Assurance: Secure Remote Provisioning and Monitoring and Remediation.
+Secure Remote Provisioning Secure remote provisioning is a critical component to all IoT based ecosystems.
+Device Integrity relies on a robust and secure provisioning architecture to handle onboarding, upgrades and updates (including key management).
+More specifically, the provisioning architecture must have the capability to independently track every device (which could be millions or more), provide fine grain control (update a single device, group of devices, all devices, etc.) and command broad or specific updates while minimizing impact on the overall ecosystem.
+These capabilities are essential to actively support crypto-agility and patch new exploits and vulnerabilities as they become known.